The Bankrate promise

 - By tapping your home equity, cash-out refinancing can help you fund major expenses, like a home renovation.

 - The proceeds from a cash-out refinance are considered a loan against your home's equity and are not taxable.

 - The interest on your new mortgage is not entirely deductible if the cash-out is used for anything other than capital improvements on your home.

-A cash-out refinance allows you to borrow from your home equity, or the difference between your current mortgage balance and the value of your home.
-If your home is worth $200,000, for example, and your current mortgage balance is $150,000, you have $50,000 in home equity.
+A cash-out refinance allows you to extract your home’s equity, or the difference between your current mortgage balance and the value of your home.
+You can then use it as a (relatively) low-interest loan to fund anything from home improvements or college tuition to medical bills.

-Basics of a cash-out refinance
+Is a cash-out refinance taxable?

 Tax rules for cash-out refinances

 If you plan to itemize deductions, you can deduct the interest you pay on your new mortgage (the first $750,000 or first $375,000 if married and filing separately of indebtedness) from your taxable income.
 But you must use the cashed-out funds to make what are known as “capital improvements” to your home.